Grads guaranteed job teaching

 “They were very definitely very excited,” said Marie Byrd, director of USFSM’s School of Education.

-Byrd and Vanessa Marasco, coordinator of clinical education, created the program after attended a meeting with district principals in January.
+Byrd and Vanessa Marasco, coordinator of clinical education, created the program after attending a meeting with district principals in January.

 “We thank the School District of Manatee County for the value they have placed in the quality of our elementary education program graduates in the School of Education,” Byrd said.
 “Our students are highly valued in Manatee, Sarasota and Charlotte counties.
 We’ve gotten praise from principals that say, compared to other institutions, those students that graduate from our teaching program are on the higher end of skill level and knowledge.”